dtcenter/MET/met/docs/Users_Guide/appendixA.rst

  A.  By default, the ascii output files created by MET make use of
      scientific notation when appropriate.
 The formatting of the numbers that the AsciiTable class writes is handled by a call to printf.
-The "%g" formatting option which can result in scientific notation: http://www.cplusplus.com/reference/cstdio/printf/
+The "%g" formatting option can result in scientific notation: http://www.cplusplus.com/reference/cstdio/printf/

      It has been recommended that a configuration option be added to